Pazz & Jop

 Pazz & Jop was an annual poll of top musical releases, compiled by American newspaper The Village Voice and created by music critic Robert Christgau.
 It published lists of the year's top releases for 1971 and, after Christgau's two-year absence from the Voice, each year from 1974 onward.
-The polls are tabulated from the submitted year-end top 10 lists of hundreds of music critics.
+The polls were tabulated from the submitted year-end top 10 lists of hundreds of music critics.
 It was named in acknowledgement of the defunct magazine Jazz & Pop, and adopted the ratings system used in that publication's annual critics poll.